-Of course, everything is subject to change, hopefully for the better, as the development of more available rapid testing and vaccines are on the horizon.
+Of course, everything is subject to change, hopefully for the better.

-- As of this writing, here are some of the modifications we are envisioning for the 2021 camping season: »
+- Here are some of the modifications we planned for this 2021 camping season: »

 - Smaller sessions: To help with social distancing, we will keep some tents open/unbooked to assure fewer people in the camp.
 Information about how we intend to handle reservations can be found on our 2021 Reservations page.